Chia-Network/chia-blockchain/README.md

 You will need to enable [UPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) on your router or add a NAT (for IPv4 but not IPv6) and firewall rule to allow TCP port 8444 access to your peer.
 These methods tend to be router make/model specific.

 During the alpha period, most people should install harvesters, farmers, plotter and full nodes.
-Building timelords and VDFs is for sophisticated users in most environments current.
-Chia Network and a couple additional volunteers are running sufficient time lords for testnet consensus.
+Building timelords and VDFs is for sophisticated users in most environments.
+Chia Network and additional volunteers are running sufficient time lords for testnet consensus.

 ### Install on Linux